UK Skilled Worker Visa Extension

 You can continue working whilst your extension application is being processed (provided your previous leave hasn’t expired).

-Which documents will I need to provide?
+Which documents will I need to provide to extend my UK Skilled Worker Visa?

 You will need to provide certain information and documents as part of the application process.
 Typically, you won’t need to provide as much information as you did in your original application.